Some of our Team at Fully Charged Live 2019

 I didn’t have a DryCycle to start with of course, so I bought an electric bicycle and commuted to work with that during the summer months.
 I took my car whenever it was raining or whenever I needed to transport more people, so this meant that I used my bicycle about twice a week in the summer, and hardly at all at any other time of year, and I was forever checking the weather forecast – a bit similar to flying really!

 What I learned most from the E-bike is that top quality electric bicycles with the very best mid drive motors have more than enough power to get them quickly up to their top speed of 15.5mph before the motor then cuts out.
-In fact it seems a bit wasted really, surely it would be better to accelerate a bit more slowly due to added weight but use that weight to have an enclosed vehicle so that it’s useful in all weathers.
+In fact it seems a bit wasted really, surely it would be better to accelerate a bit more slowly due to added weight but use that weight to have an enclosed vehicle so that it’s useful in all weathers and offers crash protection.

-Other Companies in Europe were making and selling cargo ‘bikes’ (usually 3 or 4 wheels rather than 2), and advertising them as suitable for carrying 250kg in cargo (this is on top of the weight of the rider and 'bike' itself), with the same 250 watt motors as E-bikes, so surely an enclosed commuter vehicle for one person would be not only possible but, with 89% of people commuting alone and the average commute being only 9.1 miles, a good idea?
+Other Companies in Europe were making and selling cargo ‘bikes’ (usually 3 or 4 wheels rather than 2), and advertising them as suitable for carrying 250kg in cargo (this is on top of the weight of the rider and 'bike' itself), with the same 250 watt motors as E-bikes, so surely an enclosed commuter vehicle for one person would not only be possible, but, with 88% of people commuting alone and the average commute being only 9.1 miles, a good idea?

-Well, it turns out it is, and that’s why I formed DryCycle Ltd to bring this idea to the market and get others to discover just how fun and comfortable exercising on your commute can be.
+Well, we certainly think it is, and that’s why I formed DryCycle Ltd to bring this idea to the market and get others to discover just how fun and comfortable exercising on your commute can be.

 This Company is not all about me of course, but hopefully my story will inspire you to see how a DryCycle might fit into your life.
-Along the way I’ve hired a very skilled ex-aerospace/ex-motorsport engineer to develop the vehicle with me (who shuns the limelight so doesn’t want his name mentioned), and we’ve had a team of others from carpenters (to make moulds for vacuum forming), welders (for the framework) and electricians working to get it ready for our customers.
+Along the way I’ve hired a very skilled ex-aerospace/ex-motorsport engineer to develop the vehicle with me (who shuns the limelight so doesn’t want his name mentioned), and we have a team of others from carpenters (to make initial moulds for vacuum forming), welders (for the framework) and electricians working to get it ready for our customers.
+We've also contracted out a lot of work to other local Companies.
+The aluminium moulds for the plastic bodywork have been CNC cut in Hertfordshire, the wiring harnesses are made in Nottinghamshire, the polycarbonate 'glasshouse' is formed by one English Company and then coated by another to give it a hard wearing surface, the windscreen wiper system is made near Gloucester, to name but a few.
+In this global world, we're trying to keep it local, as it's ecologically better, and because there is a great deal of talent here in the UK.

-We’ve also had it tested by Bureau Veritas (a third party testing organisation) to show the robustness of the product over various test cycles of 100,000 repetitions of various parts, such as the steering, and framework flexing.
-We also realised that many customers would ask how crash resistant our enclosed vehicle is and we're very fortunate here in Bedford to have a fantastic vehicle testing facility just down the road from us.
-So we had two of our DryCycles crash tested at Millbrook Proving Grounds, you can see the videos and results in our news section.
+We’ve also had it tested by Bureau Veritas (a third party testing organisation near Liverpool) to show the robustness of the product over various test cycles of 100,000 repetitions of various parts, such as the steering, and framework flexing.
+We also spent a lot of time designing in crash safety measures and we're very fortunate here in Bedford to have a world class vehicle testing facility just down the road from us.
+So we had two of our DryCycles crash tested at the renowned Millbrook Proving Grounds, you can see the videos and results here.

 We look forward to welcoming many DryCyclists to test ride our vehicle at our Bedford factory, come and try it, we're sure you’ll enjoy it!